lanwenzhang/GAMES101/README.md

 # GAMES101 Introduction to Computer Graphics
-This is a repository for GAMES101 course assignments.
+This is a repository for [GAMES101](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html) assignments.
 The course comprehensively and systematically introduces the four major components of modern computer graphics: (1) rasterization imaging, (2) geometric representation, (3) the theory of light propagation, and (4) animation and simulation.

 ## Environment
 * Platform: Visual Studio 2022